pippyn/icloud3/iCloud3 Readme.md

 exclude_device_type
 exclude_device_types**

-Include or excldevice type(s) that should be tracked.
+Include or exclude device type(s) that should be tracked.

 **inzone_interval**